Lattice-Automation/primers/README.md

 penalty_offtarget: float = 20.0
 ```

-### Off-targets
+### Off-target Binding Sites

-Off-targets are defined as a subsequence within one mismatch of the last 10bp of a primer's 3' end.
-This is experimentally supported by:
+Usually, off-target binding sites should be avoided.
+In `primers`, off-target binding sites are those with `<= 1` mismatch in the last 10 bair pairs of the primer's 3' end.
+This definition experimentally supported by:

 > Wu, J. H., Hong, P. Y., & Liu, W. T. (2009).
 Quantitative effects of position and type of single mismatch on single base primer extension.
 Journal of microbiological methods, 77(3), 267-275

 By default, primers are checked for off-targets within the `seq` parameter passed to `primers.primers(seq)`.
-But the primers can be checked against another sequence if it's passed through the `offtarget_check` argument.
-This is useful when PCR'ing a subsequence of a larger DNA sequence; for example: a plasmid.
+But the primers can be checked against another sequence if it is passed to the optional `offtarget_check` argument.
+This is useful when PCR'ing a subsequence of a larger DNA sequence like a plasmid.

 ```python
 seq = "AATGAGACAATAGCACACACAGCTAGGTCAGCATACGAAA"